 Computing might be one of them, but they may get enjoyment out of a range of different hobbies and interests.

 Many people with autism have normal to high IQs which means they are often very successful in music, maths or computing, which is where the generalised ‘computer genius’ stereotype may stem from.

-Autistic people are very task oriented and are able to focus on what is asked of them.
+People with autism can be very task oriented and able to focus on what is asked of them.

-With great attention to detail, autistic people make great employees.
+With great attention to detail, people with autism make great employees.

 They may need a little more support to adapt to the work environment, for example, more detailed task explanations, but can be hardworking and dedicated employees.